dgilliam/gilli-am/resume.md

 **Independent Consulting**

-- Led `Product redesign, development and implementation for a mid-stage startup` owned by a large publishing company.
 - Led `technology and operations assessment` for an Ecuadorian microfinance bank.
 Assessment included defining a technology strategy and recommendations for operational improvements and go-to-market strategy for microloan products in central Ecuador
 - Managed an ERP system implementation project for a mid-sized construction company